 As a family, we often prefer to stay in apartments rather than hotels, giving our kids more space to hang out and explore.
 AirBnB have hundreds of Amsterdam properties available many of which are suitable for families (although do bear in mind Amsterdam accommodation is usually based in very narrow houses with exceptionally steep stairs).

 If you’re looking for the convenience of an apartment, but with the added benefit of cleaning and a 24 hour concierge desk, why not consider the fabulous boutique serviced apartments offered by Yays.
 The apartments range from studios to one and two bedrooms and sleep up to 6.
 Cots are available and all apartments offer a full kitchen including dishwasher oven, microwave, washing machine and all kitchen equipment.
-There are three Yays landmark apartment buildings – one in the East and two in the West, but Amsterdam is small, so none are far from the city centre.
+There are two Yays locations (East and West) and a number of properties in each.
+Remember, Amsterdam is small, so none are far from the city centre.
 Yays are deeply committed to the (fabulous and vibrant) neighbourhoods in which they are based, and they offer guests a neighbourhood guide on arrival – highlighting the hidden local gems well away from the touristy lowlights.
 So if you want to experience life as a local, avoid the chaos of a breakfast buffet with young kids (been there, done that) and allow little ones some space to hang out or have an afternoon nap without having to sit in a poky hotel bedroom whilst they do so, Yays could just be the perfect solution for the ultimate Amsterdam family stay (click on the title link for a full review of our own “Yaycation”)

 If you really want to live like a local but would prefer a curated list to trawling through endless AirBnB listings, it’s hard to improve on the extraordinary offering from Kid and Coe.
 With 61 Amsterdam properties on their books often owned by creative hosts (architects, designers and PR professionals) the homes are all astonishingly stylish whilst of course being completely family friendly.
 Prices range from €95-€770 per night and 6 of the properties are part of the Kid and Coe exchange programme, allowing families to swap their home on the site for a small annual fee.
 Most offer a 2 night minimum stay although they find that in general most bookings are for 5-10 nights with families preferring to stay longer and get to know a destination from one base.
 With a website that looks more someone’s “dream home” list on Pinterest – you’ll find living rooms with swings, playrooms and expansive gardens.
 Your only challenge will be getting the kids out the house and into the city each morning as they’re unlikely ever to want to leave.